 |Shared By:||computerskillclimbing. on Oct 5, 2010|

-DescriptionThis route, originally put up on natural gear by Rich Bechler (must have had massive cantaloupes), is a lesson sandbagging.
-Since the route has been aggressively labeled a "squeeze job" (fun on a friday night?), and it lacks discernable natural placements at the crux, it was long forgotten and was subsequently covered in bird sh*t, lichen, and broken rock.
+This route, originally put up on natural gear by Rich Bechler, is a lesson in sandbagging.
+Since the route has been aggressively labeled a "squeeze job" and it lacks discernable natural placements at the crux, it was long forgotten and was subsequently covered in bird sh*t, lichen, and broken rock.

-Recently rediscovered, and bolted, it took some "serious" Mountain Project community involvement to figure out the route's roots.
+Recently rediscovered and bolted, it took some community involvement to figure out the route's roots.
 Many holds were broken in the process of cleaning the route - the instability of the original rock further confirms that Rich was more of a man than all of us internet types put together.
 The crux sequences now rely on smaller, albeit trustworthy holds.